Otoobong/demo-repo/READ.md

 # Demo

 Some sample or description!

 ## Subheader

 Watching this tutorials by Gwendolyn Faraday on gits, and she is amazing!
 ## Local Development

-1. Open index.html in browser.
+1. Open index.html in your browser.